Mega-Fi/megafi-docs/landing/docs/technical/smart-contracts.md

 Will be available on GitHub and npm package upon deployment.

 **How do I report security issues?**
-Contact security@megafi.app with responsible disclosure.
+Contact contact@megafi.app with responsible disclosure.

 **Are contract names final?**
 Yes.
 Contract names (including "Hegic" prefix) are the actual deployed names from the audited codebase.